Skip to main content

 Overview

-HAL (Herd Action Language) is a DSL scripting language in JSON for simplifying writing transactions and reading data from the blockchain.
-It’s used to create simplified write and read functions as “adapters” that can be reused across each other and also “actions” for transactions.
+HAL (Herd Action Language) is a JSON scripting language for generating calldata for batches of on-chain actions and saving durable transaction records after submission.
+Herd does not take an opinion on the wallet or method of execution — HAL produces the calldata, and you choose how to sign and submit it.
+HAL is used to create simplified write and read functions as “adapters” that can be reused across each other and also “actions” for transactions.

 Actions vs Adapters